stgeorgeshurstville/bulletin/_docs/prayer.md

   Especially Father we pray for children caught up in conflicts not of their own making, for millions of displaced people, for women who do not know where their husbands, sons and fathers are.
   Give wisdom, courage, urgency and diplomacy to the leaders of the nations that they may seek the welfare of their people with justice, righteousness and compassion.
   We ask it in the name of the One of whom the greatness of his government and peace will know no end, Wonderful Counsellor, Mighty God, Everlasting Father, Prince of Peace, Jesus Christ our Lord.
 Amen.
-- **Christmas events**.
-Think of someone who needs to know Jesus and pray for them.
 - **Prayer points can be found [here](https://stgeorgeshurstville.org.au/prayer)**

 ## Week 4: Fourth Sunday of the month